brittlewis12/witness-budgets/witness-budgets-v3.md

 - **Familiarity vs. structure:** Constructive proofs may be less familiar, not inherently harder to find
 - **Distribution shift:** Lower success on C0–C2 could reflect unfamiliarity rather than disconfirm H1

-**Mitigation strategies:**
+**Primary validation experiment:**
+To address this confound head-on, a **controlled fine-tuning experiment on a balanced corpus** should be a core component of the validation plan, not merely a mitigation:
-1. **Controlled fine-tuning:** Train ablation models on balanced classical/constructive corpora from constructive analysis textbooks (Bishop, Bridges)
+1. **Controlled fine-tuning:** Pre-train or fine-tune a model on a balanced mix of classical and constructive mathematics from constructive analysis textbooks (Bishop, Bridges), constructive type theory sources, and extracted mathlib constructive variants
+2. **A/B comparison:** Run the automation metrics (pass@k, steps, time) on this balanced-corpus model vs. the standard classical-trained baseline
+3. **Causal inference:** If the balanced model shows equal or improved performance on C0–C2 formulations, this isolates intrinsic structural benefits from distributional familiarity

+**Additional mitigation strategies:**
-2. **Cross-domain transfer:** Test on domains where classical and constructive formulations are equally represented in training (finite mathematics, basic analysis)
+1. **Cross-domain transfer:** Test on domains where classical and constructive formulations are equally represented in training (finite mathematics, basic analysis)
-3. **Prompt engineering:** Provide constructive lemma libraries in context to reduce distribution gap
+2. **Prompt engineering:** Provide constructive lemma libraries in context to reduce distribution gap
-4. **Decomposition analysis:** Measure whether *specific constructive structures* (Σ-types, explicit moduli, sequential choice) provide search benefits when isolated, controlling for overall proof style familiarity
+3. **Decomposition analysis:** Measure whether *specific constructive structures* (Σ-types, explicit moduli, sequential choice) provide search benefits when isolated, controlling for overall proof style familiarity

 **Reporting requirement:** Evaluation must explicitly separate:
 - **(a) Intrinsic structural benefits** of C0–C2 (execute-to-prune, typed interfaces, sequential constraints)